top of page

 ANDREW COHEN – Journalist and author of Two Days in June: John F. Kennedy and the 48 Hours that Made History.

-RODNELL COLLINS - Nephew of Malcolm X.
+RODNELL COLLINS – Nephew of Malcolm X and author of Seventh Child: A Family Memoir of Malcolm X.

 KAREN CROFT – Journalist who was a researcher on Brothers: The Hidden History of the Kennedy Years, as well as The Devil's Chessboard: Allen Dulles, the CIA, and the Rise of America's Secret Government.

-PETER DALESCOTT - Poet, academic, former diplomat, and author of Deep Politics and The Death of JFK.
+PETER DALE SCOTT – Poet, academic, former diplomat, and author of Deep Politics and The Death of JFK.

 ROBERT DALLEK – Renowned historian specializing in the study of the presidents.

-BRIAN DOMINSKI - Court reporter for the 1999 MLK Civil Court trial that found Dr. King was murdered by agencies of the Federal government, among others.
+BRIAN DOMINSKI – Court reporter for the 1999 MLK civil court trial that found Dr. King was murdered by agencies of the federal government, among others.

 JAMES DOUGLASS – Catholic peace activist and author of JFK and the Unspeakable: Why He Died & Why It Matters

-PETER EDELMAN - Legislative Aide to RFK.
+PETER EDELMAN – Legislative aide to RFK.

-KARL EVANZZ – a Washington Post researcher and author of The Judas Factor: The Plot to Kill Malcolm X.
+KARL EVANZZ – A Washington Post researcher and author of The Judas Factor: The Plot to Kill Malcolm X.

-WALTER FAUNTROY- Friend of MLK who helped coordinate the March on Washington.
+WALTER FAUNTROY – Friend of MLK who helped coordinate the March on Washington.
 Fauntroy played a key role after the assassination of Martin Luther King Jr., meeting both with President Johnson and with activist Stokely Carmichael during the immediate aftermath.
 He went on to play a leading role in the House Select Committee on Assassinations.

-FERNANDO FAURA – Pulitzer-prize-winning reporter who discovered evidence of multiple assassins at the Ambassador Hotel the night Senator Robert Kennedy was killed.
+FERNANDO FAURA – Pulitzer Prize-winning reporter who discovered evidence of multiple assassins at the Ambassador Hotel the night Senator Robert Kennedy was killed.
 (Final interview)

 ISAAC FARRIS - Nephew of MLK.

-DONALD FREED – Co-screen writer with Dalton Trumbo and Mark Lane of Executive Action, the first major Hollywood film to examine the Kennedy assassination.
+DONALD FREED – Co-screenwriter (with Dalton Trumbo and Mark Lane) of Executive Action, the first major Hollywood film to examine the Kennedy assassination.

-JAMES GALBRAITH – son of Kennedy's confidant, John Kenneth Galbraith.
+JAMES GALBRAITH – Son of Kennedy's confidant, John Kenneth Galbraith.

-NEIL GALLAGHER – New Jersey Congressman, Chaired the Subcommittee on the Invasion of Privacy, an early critic of J. Edgar Hoover and the FBI.
-Final interview.
+NEIL GALLAGHER – New Jersey congressman; chaired the Subcommittee on the Invasion of Privacy; an early critic of J. Edgar Hoover and the FBI.
+(Final interview)

 DONALD GIBSON – Professor of sociology; his doctoral research on social power and U.S. economic problems during the 1970s and 80s led him to write Battling Wall Street: The Kennedy Presidency.
 He also investigated the assassination of Kennedy.